 Atlas VPN is a beginner-friendly VPN that is incredibly simple and easy to use.
 It offers native software for Windows, macOS, Linux, Android, and iOS.
 You can easily connect to a server, change your location, or choose a different protocol.

 The VPN also supports Android TV and Amazon Fire TV, so you get protection on nearly all your devices.
-Let’s see how the application looks and works on different devices.
+Let’s see how the Atlas VPN app looks and works on different devices.

 How Well Does Atlas VPN Work on Desktop Platforms?